C R G CRG Reports Exterior Engine 1967 Model ID

 Power discs WT WT US 1 1/8"

-* Most drum brake master cylinders are coded BS.
+* GM documentation confirms that drum brake master cylinders are BS code and most drum brake master cylinders are coded BS.
 But a limited number have been observed with the CT code, in both manual and power drum applications.
-It is unknown why the CT part was used (possibly a substitute during a parts shortage?) and if there are any differences between the BS and CT master cylinders.
+The CT code was used on drum brake applications on Pontiac and Buick vehicles.
+It is presumed that the CT part was used as a substitute during a parts shortage that and the differences between the BS and CT master cylinders are minor.
 The CT code is shown in the applications observed so far.

 Rear Brake Line Pressure Regulator Valve Usage

-On certain Camaro models, a two-piece rear brake line with a brake pressure regulator valve was utilized.
-This valve mounts on the rear of the front subframe under the driver's door.
+On certain Camaro models, a rear brake pressure regulator valve (aka proportioning valve) was utilized.
+This valve requires a two-piece rear brake line and mounts on the rear of the front subframe under the driver's door.
+The valve is also discussed in the Camaro brake valves article.

 On the new 1967 Camaro, this valve was initially used only on models with factory C60 air conditioning and it was described in the 1967 Chassis Service Manual in the following way: